gabi-elmaliah/TravelBuddy/README.md

 | `/top-users`       | GET    |  Yes         | Get top N most similar users in the same cluster|
 | `/daily-trip`      | GET    |  Yes         | Get the assigned daily trip based on cluster    |
 | `/join-trip`       | POST   |  Yes         | Join a group trip                               |

+### ⚠️ Local-Only Deployment

+This project is designed to run **locally only**.

+- The backend uses a local SQLite database.
+- The frontend and backend both run on `localhost`.
+- There is no cloud deployment or remote database configured.